 “I honestly do not remember a time I have not struggled with some form of mental health,” she remembers, “I remember having suicidal thoughts as a child and being depressed as early as age nine.”

-What Joy sees in her life is being able to understand what it is like to have suicidal thoughts, depression, anxiety, PTSD, and panic attacks ruling her life.
+What Isami sees in her life is being able to understand what it is like to have suicidal thoughts, depression, anxiety, PTSD, and panic attacks ruling her life.
 This understanding has allowed her to step into a place with other people that otherwise may not have permission to go.
 “And I say ‘with’ because I am still figuring this thing out.”

 The hardest part of the daily routine of living with PTSD involves people who don’t know or don’t understand what it means to have a panic attack that is PTSD related.

 “This helps me clear my mind of any negativity.
-Prayer and meditation at the end of the day it also helps me reset my thinking,” Joy says, “I guess you could say it’s much mental preparation the day before.
+Prayer and meditation at the end of the day it also helps me reset my thinking,” Isami says, “I guess you could say it’s much mental preparation the day before.
 I know my mental illness isn’t going anywhere soon, so preparing to coexist with it seems to be the best option for me.”

 Writing a mental health blog can be therapeutic and enlightening.
-I always ask my interviewees what they would like to share with the mental community— and this is what Joy asked me to share her little piece of wisdom.
+I always ask my interviewees what they would like to share with the mental community— and this is what Isami asked me to share her little piece of wisdom.

 “I believe my blog has always been a place where people of any background can come over.
 I don’t believe there is a single person on the planet that is exempt from mental health issues.